Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Introduction

-The TSSA for open-charm production in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV was calculated in Refs.~\cite{trigluon_twists} and~\cite{trigluon_twists_Yoshida}.
+The TSSA for open-charm production in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV was calculated in Refs.~\cite{trigluon_twists} and~\cite{trigluon_twists_Yoshida} within the twist-3 framework.
 The trigluon correlation functions are defined in Ref.~\cite{trigluon_twists} as $T_{G}^{(f)}(x,x)$ (antisymmetric) and $T_{G}^{(d)}(x,x)$ (symmetric), where the $(f)$ and $(d)$ superscripts represent three gluon-field color indices contracting with antisymmetric or symmetric structure tensors.
-These functions can be understood via normalization parameters $\lambda_{f}$ and $\lambda_{d}$ to the unpolarized gluon PDF, introduced in Ref.~\cite{trigluon_twists}:
+Lack of direct information on the trigluon correlators has led to simple phenomenological models with normalization parameters to the unpolarized gluon PDF.
+In Ref.~\cite{trigluon_twists} (following from Ref.~\cite{TSSA_twist3_eqn_intro}) parameters $\lambda_{f}$ and $\lambda_{d}$ are introduced: